 Unlike almond milk, which requires straining and leaves gritty almond pulp behind, pecan milk doesn’t require any straining at all.
 The pecans blend into super-creamy oblivion, which makes this a no-waste nut milk that contains all of the nutrients and fiber you would get from a handful of pecans.

 I absolutely love homemade pecan butter and homemade cashew milk, so I’m not sure why I didn’t think to make pecan milk until now.
 I finally tried making some a few weeks ago, after buying Malk’s pecan milk at Whole Foods (highly recommend, if you don’t want to make your own).
 So far, I’ve enjoyed pecan milk on its own, with granola, and in my coffee, and loved it every which way.

 The only downside to pecan milk is that pecans are not the cheapest of nuts.
 But, I know from my pecan butter recipe that some of you lucky ducks have a pecan surplus.
 For those who don’t (hi)—I still think it’s worth the cost.
 You can cut the pecans with other nuts, if you’d like.
 Cashews also blend into creamy nothingness, which makes cashew milk my other favorite nut milk.

 Pecan milk has a more nut-forward flavor, while cashew milk is neutral.
-Both are infinitely better-tasting than standard store-bought almond milk.
+Oat milk tastes like, well, oats.
+All of them are better-tasting than standard store-bought almond milk.
 Once you start, you’ll never go back!

 - Prep Time: 5 mins